-NA 1500 Nursing Assistant Theory and Clinical
+NA 1500 Credits Nursing Assistant Theory and Clinical

 This course introduces the concepts of basic needs and basic nursing skills in the long term care environment.
 Skills are taught in a simulated laboratory setting utilizing demonstration of skills and guided practice.
 Performance mastery of skills is emphasized.
 The student must successfully complete the theory portion of this class to participate in the clinical component.
 This course meets the Federal OBRA law and Minnesota Department of Health requirements for educating the Nursing Assistant.
 Upon completion of this class, the student will be eligible to complete the State Nursing Assistant Registry.
 This course is a Technology, Practical Nursing, and Associate Degree Nursing.
 (Prerequisites: Qualified for college level reading or concurrent enrollment in READ 0900).
-(3 C/1 lect, 2 lab).
+(4 C/2 lect, 1 lab, 1 clinical).

-NA 1501 Home Health Aide Theory
+NA 1501 Credits Home Health Aide Theory